-By steam distillation from the leaves and shoots of the Australian tea tree (Melaleuca alternifolia Maid.), myrtle family (Myrtaceae).
-Origin and spread of the Tea Tree Essential Oil:
+Tea tree oil is obtained by steam distillation from the leaves and shoots of the Australian tea tree (Melaleuca alternifolia Maid.), myrtle family (Myrtaceae).

 The name “tea tree” arose in 1770, when Captain Cook discovered Australia.
 Members of his team used the leaves of this plant as a substitute for tea.